-8 Core Emotions – Can You Express Them?
+8 Core Emotions – Can I Express Them?

 Words matter.
 The more words or labels people have to help them describe and express what they are thinking and feeling – to family, friends, and counselors – the sooner they can make healthy choices, take action, and move forward toward meaningful change.